-In addition, students applying to the SRT program are welcome to submit a portfolio: submissions may include any recording or video projects that they have created which exhibit an understanding of music, video, and multimedia recording and production.
-Portfolios should be submitted to our upload page by February 1.
+Undergraduate applicants intending to major in Sound Recording Technology must submit a portfolio.
+Submissions may include any recording or video projects that you have created which exhibit an understanding of music, video, and multimedia recording and production.
+Portfolios should be submitted through our upload page, under "Portfolio Submission", By February 1.
 Students must also pass a theory diagnostic test.

 Sound Recording Technology (SRT)